cognitive-engineering-lab/mdbook-quiz/README.md

 cargo install mdbook-quiz
 ```

 Note: this tool is under active development.
-This repository uses semantic versioning, so I recommend pinning to a specific version to avoid breakage, e.g. by running
+I recommend pinning to a specific version to avoid breakage, e.g. by running

 ```
 cargo install mdbook-quiz --version <YOUR_VERSION>
 ```

 And you can check your version by running `mdbook-quiz -V`.
+This repository uses semantic versioning for the quiz data format, so your quizzes should not break if you update to a more recent patch.

 ### From source

-You need Cargo and pnpm installed.
+You need Cargo and [pnpm](https://pnpm.io/) installed.
 Then run:

 ```
 git clone https://github.com/willcrichton/mdbook-quiz